How to Make Your Own Homemade Dog Toys

-Either get a wheelbarrow tire or some other small yet not narrow tire from the hardware store or use an old one from around the house.
+- Get a wheelbarrow tire or some other small (avoid narrow) tire from the hardware store, or use an old one from around the house.

 Make a Dog Playhouse

-A large box with a couple of holes cut into it to use for doorways makes a nice toy for smaller dogs.
+A large box with a couple of holes cut into it can be used for doorways.
+Boxes also make a nice toy for smaller dogs.
 Though people don't realize it, many dogs like to play hide and seek in boxes just like cats do, and a playhouse can be lots of fun for them.